 Q. How much does water damage restoration cost?

 Water damage restoration or water mitigation costs can vary greatly.
-The following are average costs by type of water damage:
+The following are average prices by type of water :

 - 1st Category – Clean Water: $3.75 per square foot